imodeveloperlab/dskit-swiftui/Content/Views.md

 Initializes `DSGrid` with customizable settings for layout and data handling.
 - Parameters:
 - `viewHeight`: Optional height for each item, allowing for uniform or dynamic row heights.
-- `numberOfColumns`: The number of columns in the grid, defaulting to 2.
+- `columns`: The number of columns in the grid, defaulting to 2.
 - `spacing`: Spacing between grid items, with a default setting.
 - `data`: The collection of data items to display.
 - `id`: KeyPath to the unique identifier for each data item.